handsontable/hyperformula/docs/guide/custom-functions.md

 But, the `defaultValue` option automatically replaces any missing arguments with `defaultValue`, so your custom function is not aware of the actual number of valid arguments passed.

-If you don't want to set any `defaultValue` (because, for example, your function's behavior depends on the number of valid arguments passed), you can use the `optionalArg` the setting.
+If you don't want to set any `defaultValue` (because, for example, your function's behavior depends on the number of valid arguments passed), you can use the `optionalArg` setting.

 ## Aliases